OCA/l10n-venezuela/README.md

 ## Licenses

-This repository is licensed under [GNU AFFERO GENERAL PUBLIC LICENSE](LICENSE.txt).
+This repository is licensed under [AGPL-3.0](LICENSE.txt).

-However, each module can have a totally different license.
+However, each module can have a totally different license, as long as they adhere to Odoo Community Association (OCA) policy.
 Consult each module's `__manifest__.py` file, which contains a `license` key that explains its license.

-# Autor
+# Authors

 <a href="https://github.com/odoo-mastercore" title="SINAPSYS GLOBAL SA, MASTERCORE SAS"><img src="https://avatars.githubusercontent.com/u/33432708?v=4" alt="SINAPSYS GLOBAL SA, MASTERCORE SAS" width="100px" height="100px"/></a>